 I decided this would be a good opportunity for a snappy trip up north.
 I managed to get cheap flights with Tigerair.
 This made the trip from Melbourne very economical compared to the other airlines.
 The flights from Melbourne to Mackay were AUD$99 each way and 2 for 1, our flights in total were $760 including Tiger’s extortionate booking fees!
 That’s another blog post though, this was still cheaper than flying with the other domestic airlines.

 I had noticed a number of families staying at hostels of late and thought that Airlie would be a good place to try it out.
 Having backpacked myself in the 90’s I am a big fan of hostels and the opportunities they provide.
+There were plenty of ‘kids’ at the hostel obviously on their own backpacking Australia trips and it reminded me of myself so many years ago.
 I was very keen to see how much they had changed.

 I researched the area for hostels and was rather surprised by the amount located in the area.
 I decided that Nomad’s Airlie Beach on Shute Harbour Rd, was perfect for us given the location and price of the family room.
 The charge for a family room is $120AUD per night.
 This I thought was great value as all the apartments I looked at were well over $300AUD per night.
 Nomad’s is located on the main road of Airlie Beach, directly across the road from the Airlie Beach Lagoon.